Our Lady of Orani: Miracles

 This piety and generosity were proven during the great fire of March 16, 1938, which destroyed three-fourths of Orani.
 During the fire, the image was partially damaged but was not totally burned.
 It was later repaired in the bahay kastila owned by the Salaverria family (the matriarch, Filomena Pascual de Salaverria, was the image's camarera) located just beside the church.
 The Blessed Sacrament also escaped the conflagration and was found miraculously intact after the fire.
 The church, despite the hardships the people of Orani endured, was rebuilt in a short time thanks to the people's devotion to their patroness.

 During World War II, according to the accounts of Luling Casimiro, one of the seamstresses of the image, a Japanese soldier arrogantly aimed his gun at the statue, but scampered away in fright after the magazine of his gun melted and bent right before his very eyes.

 When most of Luzon's seawaters were hit by red tide in the 1990s, Orani's fishermen prayed to the Virgen Milagrosa for help, and Orani's fishing waters were mysteriously spared.
 To the surprise of the image's caretakers, the hemline of the Virgen's dress was found wet and muddied as though she had gone out to the coast to banish away the red tide.

-After the 1991 eruption of Mount Pinatubo, citizens of Porac, Pampanga, came to Orani during the town fiesta to give thanks, claiming that the Sto.
-Rosario of Orani had appeared to them in their dreams telling them to flee to higher grounds to escape the onslaught of lahar.
+After the 1991 eruption of Mount Pinatubo, citizens of Porac, Pampanga, came to Orani during the town fiesta to give thanks, claiming that the Rosario of Orani had appeared to them in their dreams telling them to flee to higher grounds to escape the onslaught of lahar.
 At about the time the lahar had flowed, caretakers of the image found that the Virgen's saya was wet and soiled with lahar as if the Virgin had travelled to Pampanga to come to the aid of her devotees.